 - administering a bonding scheme for travel agents and tour operators;

-- processing claims for refunds and repatriation in the event of a travel agent or tour operator going out of business; and
+- processing claims for refunds and repatriation in the event of a licensed travel agent or tour operator going out of business; and

 - investigating instances of alleged illegal trading and, when necessary, prosecuting illegal traders.

 The Commission's role does not encompass the following:

 - licensing travel arrangments for domestic travel in Ireland;

 - handling consumer complaints about travel agents, tour operators, hotels, luggage or airlines; or